 Overuse injuries are caused by repetitive actions over a prolonged period of time.

 This repetitive action causes damage to tendons, ligaments, muscles and soft tissue.
-Anyone who has experienced an overuse injury as a result of unhealthy work practices may be able to make a work-related illness compensation claim against their employer.
+Anyone who has experienced an overuse injury as a result of unhealthy work practices may be able to make a work-related illness claim against their employer.

 Some of the most common overuse injuries include:

 Repetitive Strain Injury (RSI)

-RSI is a chronic musculoskeletal disorder that causes pain, cramping and numbness in muscles and tendons of the upper body.
+Repetitive Strain Injury (RSI) is a chronic musculoskeletal disorder that causes pain, cramping and numbness in muscles and tendons of the upper .
 Around one in 50 employees have reported experiencing RSI.
 Most sufferers are office workers who spend long periods of time typing on computer keyboards.

 Carpal Tunnel Syndrome (CTS)

-More commonly known as tennis elbow, this condition affects the tendons on the outer side of the elbow.
+Epicondylitis is more commonly known as tennis elbow, this condition affects the tendons on the outer side of the elbow.
 It is caused by movements which repeatedly stretch the tendons and is common among those who play racquet sports.
 Symptoms include pain in the elbow and arm.

-A chronic pain condition in the arm or leg.
+Complex Regional Pain Syndrome (CRPS) is a chronic pain condition in the arm or leg.
 This condition often develops after suffering some other injury.
 The pain from CPRS is much more severe than the original injury would cause.

 Discs are soft, spongy tissues that cushion the bones of the spine.
 The discs can become damaged as a result of overuse or stress.
 This condition is also referred to as slipped discs or ruptured discs.